 While the health care industry is in a time of great change, AFMC’s purpose is solid: to help health care providers deliver the best quality of care at the lowest cost and to empower patients to take control of their own health and that of their families

 We accomplish this through education, outreach, data analysis, information technology, medical case utilization, and review and marketing/communications services provided by a staff of approximately 300.

 AFMC works with you to create and implement custom solutions to fit almost any industry.
 While we have previously worked heavily in health and medical industries, the last few years have given us opportunities to branch out to offer our services and solutions to many industries, including, but not limited to the following:

 AFMC TV was created to share information with the community.
-You’ll hear from health care experts on a broad range of medical topics from immunizations and telehealth to lifestyle topics like strengthening a routine or keeping your family hydrated.
+You’ll hear from health care experts on a broad range of medical topics from immunizations and telehealth to health care trends and news.

-Our promise to you is to keep you informed in a digital way providing useful information to you and your family.
+Our promise to you is to keep you informed in a digital way providing useful information to you and your care team.